e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Requests for additional features can be posted in the widget's GitHub repository.
 Depending on your own code samples and the availability of E-mergo developers your request may be considered and included.

 ## Changelog

+#### 1.3.0 - 20240317

+-   Added the Action list menu item type.
+Action lists generate multiple menu items based on objects from a data source.
+-   Added attribute for the menu item class name.
+-   Added attribute grouping for the menu item configuration.
+-   Fixed missing tabindex for the action menu button element.

 #### 1.2.1 - 20240226